iwankoTG/udacity/p11_CarND-Capstone/writeup_Capstone.md

 ![alt text][image4]
 ![alt text][image5]

-The detection accuracy of ssd was not high, but I thought that it was suitable as a classifier this time because of its high processing speed.
+The detection accuracy of the ssd was not high, but I thought it was suitable as a classifier this time because of its high processing speed.

-For simulator images, ssd could detect traffic signals if I tuned confidence_cutoff.
-Since there are few confusing objects in the simulator, I decided to use it with the lower confidence_cutoff.
+For simulator images, adjusting confidence_cutoff will allow the ssd to detect traffic lights.
+Since there are few confusing objects in the simulator, I decided to use a low confidence_cutoff.

 ![alt text][image6]
 ![alt text][image7]

 #### 2.2 Classification
-After getting regions of traffic light, the region was divided into three areas in the vertical direction, and the signal was identified by detecting the color of each area.
+After acquiring the area of the traffic light, the area was vertically divided into three areas, and the signal was identified by detecting the color of each area.
-That part of the algorithm was written at get_traffic_light_state function in tl_classifier.py.
+That part of the algorithm was described in the get_traffic_light_state function of tl_classifier.py.
-I calculated mean of each color of the area, and if the red intensity was stronger than other, I decided that the red signal was on.
+I calculated the average of each color in the region, and if the red intensity was stronger than the others, I determined that the red signal was on.

 ```
 box_red = image[int(bot):int(bot+box_height),int(left):int(right)]